fnproject/docs/fn/develop/running-fn-client-windows.md

 * Docker Desktop for Windows (2.1.0.1 +)
 * Microsoft Hyper-V and Containers support installed

-Links to the get all this installed is provided below.
+Links to the get all this installed are provided below.

 ## Install Docker Desktop for Windows